TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.4-performance-management/_index.md

 weight: 40
 ---

-Performance ranks high in VDI operations so let’s start with it.
+Performance ranks high in VDI operations so let's start with it.
 Horizon is a complex architecture with many components and layer.
 How do you know Horizon is performing?

 One good way to answer is to begin with the end in mind.
 The purpose of DaaS is to provide acceptable user experience.
 To deliver that, there are 3 components (Edge, Network, Data Center) that must work well.
 Horizon is a client/server architecture, meaning it has a Horizon Client software that runs at the edge, talking via the network to a server agent software residing in the data center.

 ![](4.8.4-fig-1.png)

 The client software does the screen rendering.
-Due to lack of contention and utilization metrics, we can’t measure its performance.
+Due to lack of contention and utilization metrics, we can't measure its performance.
 Some thin client or zero client has a tiny OS that support syslog.

 The network consists of the protocol and the physical network.
 Typically, the physical network carries more than Horizon protocol.
 For example, you have IP telephony system, security cameras or remote servers in your branches.
 You need to have visibility at the consumer (Horizon protocol) level and provider (physical network) level.
 In most cases, the network is not owned by the EUC team, so EUC team is consuming a shared service.
 Because of this, the physical network metrics play the supporting role.
 They are not primary metrics used in the KPI.